We’ve tackled Friday’s Euro 2024 Qualifiers and put together a fantastic five-fold to (hopefully) kick-start your weekend on a high.

 In the present era, they have been graced by arguably their greatest ever player, striker Robert Lewandowski.
-However, Poland were competitive long before the Bayern Munich and former Borussia Dortmund striker's emergence.
+However, Poland were competitive long before the former Bayern Munich striker's emergence.

 Poland were gold medallists at the 1972 Olympic soccer tournament, also picking up silver in 1976 and 1992.
 In 1974 and 1982, they finished third at the FIFA World Cup, although they have never bettered this.